WorkBC Wage Subsidy

 An Employer must:

-- Be compliant with all applicable legislation including, but not limited to: the Employment Standards Act, Workers Compensation Act, Income Tax Act (Canada) and the Employment Insurance Act (Canada)
+- Comply with all applicable legislation including, but not limited to, the Employment Standards Act, Workers Compensation Act, Income Tax Act (Canada) and the Employment Insurance Act (Canada)

-- Be at Arm’s Length from the WorkBC Employment Services Contractor and potential employee
+- Be at Arm’s Length from the WorkBC service provider and employee

-- Not fill a position vacant because of a layoff, unless the employee who had been laid-off declines to return to the position)
+- Not fill a position vacant because of layoff (other than by filling it with the laid-off person, unless that person declines the position)

-- Confirm that the client is not an existing employee of the Employer OR if the client is an existing employee, that they have been laid-off and are being recalled
+- Confirm that the jobseeker is not an existing employee unless they have been laid-off and are being recalled

-- Offer the likelihood of long-term employment or provide needed work experience to enable client to achieve long-term employment elsewhere
+- Offer the likelihood of long-term employment or provide needed work experience to help the jobseeker achieve long-term employment elsewhere

 An Employer must not: